-Table 3: Data Options for Finland
+Table 4: Data Options for Norway

-Description optionName Database Specifies the database to be used for geocoding.
+optionName Description Database Specifies the database to be used for geocoding.
 Only databases that have been defined in the Management Console are available.
 DatabasePreference Specifies which geocoding databases to use.
+One of the following: ocoding databases to use.
 One of the following: PreferCustom Use both standard databases and custom databases, but give preference to candidates from custom databases.
 Use this option if you feel your custom database is superior to the standard database.
 PreferStandard Use both standard databases and custom databases, but give preference to candidates from standard databases.
 CustomOnly Use only custom databases.
 Ignore standard databases.
 StandardOnly Use only standard databases.
 Ignore custom databases.
 Both Use both standard databases and custom databases.
 In cases where candidates are returned from both, the standard database is preferred.
-Default.
-The results from a custom database have a "U" at the end of the result code.
-Results from an address database have an "A" at the end of the match score.
-For example: S5HPNTSCZA is a match score that comes from an address database, while S5HPNTSCZU comes from a custom database.
-For more information, see Result Codes for International Geocoding on page 33.
+Default. from an address da S5HPNTSCZA is a S5HPNTSCZU cor custom database have a "U" at the end of the result code.
+Results atabase have an "A" at the end of the match score.
+For example: a match score that comes from an address database, while mes from a custom database.
+For more information, see Result tional Geocoding on page 35.